-This Buderim home renovation produced a stunning entertainment area for the owners of this acreage home in Buderim, Queensland.
+This Buderim home renovation produced a stunning entertainment area for the owners of this acreage home.
 The owners requested that I design for them a contemporary outdoor room addition.
-The owners of this acreage home in Buderim came to me seeking an extension of their home that would provide for an indoor-outdoor living for the family and also provide sufficient space for entertaining a large number of people.
+The owners of this acreage home in Buderim were seeking an extension of their home that would provide for an indoor-outdoor living for the family.
+Additionally it needed to provide sufficient space for entertaining a large number of people.

-The finished design that I provided to the Buderim owners captured the views to the distant water as well as the immediate views over the property which included a large swimming pool and tennis court.
+The finished design that I provided to the Buderim owners captured the views to the distant water.
+And also the immediate views over the property which included a large swimming pool and tennis court.
 The pavilion design is almost a complete circle and provides plenty of space for large parties.
-The pavilion contains a full kitchen for entertaining purposes as well as family use.
-The kitchen opens up to the seating areas and can be closed off too by bi-fold windows which provide weather protection as well as privacy if needed.
-In designing the entertainment pavilion I choose building materials that we in accordance with a home on acreage.
-Thus natural timber was the main building material with a lot of use made too of tin and steel.
+The pavilion contains a full kitchen for entertainment purposes as well as family use.
+The kitchen opens up to the seating areas which can be closed off by bi-fold windows.
+This provides weather protection as well as privacy if needed.
+In designing the entertainment pavilion I chose building materials that we in accordance with a home on acreage.
+Thus, natural timber was the main building material with a lot of use made too of tin and steel.
 Within the finished pavilion, there is also storage and a complete bathroom which were part of the original design.

-The design that I provided was, as you can see from the images, very different to the norm yet sits comfortably with the existing home, the garden and the wider fields and distant water views.
+The design is very different from the norm yet sits comfortably with the existing home, the garden and the wider fields and distant water views.
 As part of the renovation, we also provided detailed interior architecture designs for this client.
 The interior architectural elements reflect the unusual design of the pavilion and included both timber and steel.
-The rounded nature of the pavilion called for curved carpentry and interior curves to be used to complement the shape of the extension.
-The inter designs and architecture too were reflective of the rural nature of the property utilising a substantial amount of timber, metal and tin.
+The rounded nature of the pavilion called for curved carpentry and interior curves to be used.
+These were used to complement the shape of the extension.
+The inter designs and architecture too were reflective of the rural nature of the property.
+The design utilised a substantial amount of timber, metal and tin.
 The entertainment area is now the main feature of the home and complements the existing house and garden.
 The design is also very practical.
 The circle design includes a kitchen and bathroom as well as plenty of living area for parties.

 If this design is something that you believe would be a great addition to your home, please contact us so we can discuss in detail your requirements, the advantages and disadvantages of your current home and your families current and likely future lifestyle.